How to Find Your Work History (For Free)

 If the company has gone out of business, try contacting former coworkers who may recall your tenure.
 You can also search state archives for dissolved business records.

-The key is being polite but persistent when requesting your work history.
+The key is being polite but persistent when requesting a work history report.
 Most human resource (HR) departments will work with you, as they understand the importance of accuracy and are frequently collecting this information themselves when running background checks on candidates.

 How to write your employment history